Nimboy Carbon Farming Project

 Project Information:

-The Nimboy Carbon Farming Project is a Native Forest from Managed Regrowth (NFMR) project located approximately 80km west of Charleville in the Murweh Shire of South West Queensland.
-Registered in January 2015, the project covers a significant area of 10,844 hectares.
-The property, situated within the Mulga Lands bioregion, is part of a landscape traditionally dominated by extensive pastoral activities, specifically grazing for sheep and cattle.
+Nimboy Carbon Farming Project is a Native Forest from Managed Regrowth project located at Murweh Shire, approximately 80km west of Charleville in South West Queensland.
+It was registered in January 2015 and covers an extensive area of 10,844.06 hectares.